 The Board of Directors has established a Compensation and Stock Option Committee (Compensation Committee) for the purpose of reviewing and recommending salary, bonus and other benefits for executive officers and directors of the Company.
 The Compensation Committee is responsible for administering the Company's 2010 Stock Option and Incentive Plan and the 2017 Stock Option and Incentive Plan.
 The Compensation Committee's current members are Ms. Basse, Mr. Cunningham and Mr. Rosgen, each of whom are independent directors.
 Mr. Cunningham serves as Chair of the Compensation Committee.
-The Compensation Committee held seven meetings and took action by unanimous written consent once during the year ended December 31, 2021.
+The Compensation Committee held eight meetings during the year ended December 31, 2022.
 The Compensation Committee does not have a charter but instead operates within the authority provided by the Company's By-laws and authorizing resolutions adopted by the board.
 Its recommendations on executive and director compensation are subject to review and final approval by the Board of Directors, a majority of whose members are independent directors.
-The Company's President and CEO provides the Compensation Committee with recommendations relevant to a determination of executive and director compensation, but neither he nor Ms. Brockmann participates in votes of the Compensation Committee or the board in this regard.
+The Compensation Committee considers recommendations from Mr. Brigham, the Company's President and CEO, relevant to a determination of executive and director compensation, but neither he nor Ms. Brockmann participates in votes of the Compensation Committee or the board in this regard.
 In recent years, the Compensation Committee has not retained or relied upon outside consultants to assist in its determination of executive or director compensation but does consider available compensation data.
 During the end of 2021 and beginning of 2022, the Compensation Committee did consider certain information provided by a consultant.